blackducksoftware/bd_scan_yocto_via_sbom/README.md

 of OE data or reduction of large data transfers if script is run frequently.

 - --skip_sig_scan:
   - Do not send identified package and downloaded archives for Signature scanning.
+By default, recipes not matched against OE data will be Signature scanned.

+ - --scan_all_packages:
-By default, only recipes not matched against OE data will be scanned, use `--scan_all_packages` to scan all recipes.
+   - Signature scan all recipes including those matched against OE recipes.
+By default, only recipes not matched against OE data will be Signature scanned.

 - --max_oe_version_distance MAJOR.MINOR.PATCH:
-  - Specify version distance to enable close (previous) recipe version matching against OE data.
+  - Specify version distance to enable closest (previous) recipe version matching against OE data where exact matches not available.
 By default, when `--get_oe_data` is specified, OE recipe versions must match the version exactly to replace layers and revision values.
 Setting this value will allow close (previous) recipe version matching.
 The value needs to be of the format MAJOR.MINOR.PATCH (e.g. '0.10.0').